sripwoud/cryptography/docs/primitives/hash-function/intro.md

 ```

 ## Application(s)
-Hash functions can be used data integrity and authenticity checks.
+Hash functions can be used data for integrity and authenticity checks ([checksums](../../definitions)).

 ## Security
 - pre-image resistance/one-way: given a digest, it is infeasible to find a message that hashes to the digest.